astolzen/elkdemo/README.md

 </details>

 ### Google Cloud
-This demo runs on Google Cloud, preferably in it's own project.
-The requirements for Google Cloud and the connection to it are:
+This demo runs on Google Cloud, inside it's own project.
+The requirements for this GCP project are:
  * a valid Serive Account JSON for the GCP Project
  * a dynamic Inventory for that Project
- * a SSH keypair for the user "rhepdstower", with the private Key stored inside the Tower as "Machine Credential"   and the public key stored inside the Google Cloud Project under *Metadata* in the Section *ssh-keys*
+ * a SSH keypair for the user *rhepdstower*, with the private Key stored inside the Tower as *Machine Credential* and the public key stored inside the Google Cloud Project under *Metadata* in the Section *ssh-keys*
- * a Network Target on Google Cloud named *http-server* that points to the Google Cloud Firewall ingress Role *default-allow-http* so that asigning the Network Tag *http-server* opens Port 80 on the VM
+ * a Network Target on Google Cloud Networking named *http-server* that points to the Google Cloud Firewall ingress Role *default-allow-http*.

 ## Inventories
-You need two inventories
+This Demo needs two inventories
  * A dynmaic Inventory for the Google Cloud Project
- * A *local* inventory with one static Host-entry *localhost* and the Variable `ansible_connection: local` assigned to it
+ * A *local* inventory with one static Host-entry *localhost* and the Variable " `ansible_connection: local` " assigned to it

 ## Job Templates
 ### 1. VM Rollout